STRATEGIES:

 Strategy 2:

-This strategy adopts a relational marketing approach to energize social and systems innovation.
-By creating structured yet informal opportunities for networking and knowledge sharing, valuable insights and promising practices are easily shared peer-to-peer and across multiple networks.
-Together, we're fostering a vibrant learning ecosystem that accelerates innovation and inspires breakthrough ideas.
+This strategy adopts an approach for strengthening an organization's capacity for social and systems innovation.
+By creating structured yet informal opportunities for networking and knowledge sharing, valuable insights and promising practices are shared peer-to-peer and across multiple networks.
+Ultimately this fosters a vibrant learning ecosystem that accelerates innovation and inspires breakthrough ideas.

 Strategy 3: